viveknair6915/Parallel-Chess-Engine/README.md

 ---

-## Educational Context

-Chess programming is a classic AI and computer science challenge.
-The minimax algorithm with alpha-beta pruning is the foundation of most chess engines.
-However, parallelizing this search is non-trivial due to the dependencies in pruning.
-This project explores and visualizes the impact of parallelization using root splitting, a simple and effective technique.
+## Informative Details & Concepts

+### Sequential vs. Parallel Search
+- **Sequential Search:** The engine explores the game tree one branch at a time using the minimax algorithm with alpha-beta pruning.
+This is simple and reliable but only uses one CPU core, limiting speed for deep searches.
+- **Parallel Search:** The engine uses OpenMP to split the evaluation of root moves among multiple threads, each working independently.
+This allows the engine to utilize all available CPU cores, significantly speeding up analysis for complex positions.

+### Key Algorithms and Concepts
+- **Minimax Algorithm:** Recursively evaluates chess positions, assuming both players play optimally.
+- **Alpha-Beta Pruning:** Optimizes minimax by skipping branches that cannot affect the final decision, making search much faster.
+- **OpenMP:** A parallel programming library for C/C++ that enables multi-threaded execution with simple compiler directives.
+- **Root Splitting:** A parallelization technique where each legal move at the root is assigned to a separate thread for evaluation, then results are combined to select the best move.

+### Educational and Robust Design
+- The project is designed to be both a high-performance chess engine and a learning tool:
+  - **Rich Evaluation Function:** Considers material, mobility, king safety, pawn structure, threats, and more.
+  - **Interactive Visualization:** The Streamlit UI shows the search tree, principal variation, move annotations, and performance metrics.
+  - **Error Handling:** Defensive programming and bounds checks prevent crashes and make the engine robust to bad input.
+  - **Experimentation:** Python scripts and a Jupyter notebook allow for further analysis and educational experiments.

+### Where to Find Key Features in the Code
+- **Engine Logic:** `src/seq_vs_paral.c` (move generation, evaluation, search, parallelization)
+- **UI and Visualization:** `ui.py` (Streamlit app for analysis and exploration)
+- **Plotting and Statistics:** `plot_results.py` (visualizes engine performance)
+- **Educational Experiments:** `parallel_chess_engine.ipynb` (notebook for step-by-step walkthroughs)
+- **Images and Diagrams:** `images/` (visual aids for documentation and UI)

 ---

 ## Key Features

-- **C Engine**: Implements both sequential and parallel alpha-beta search using OpenMP.
+- **C Engine:** Implements both sequential and parallel alpha-beta search using OpenMP.
 Includes a rich, educational evaluation function with classic chess heuristics.
-- **Streamlit UI**: Visualizes the search tree, principal variation, move annotations, and performance metrics.
+- **Streamlit UI:** Visualizes the search tree, principal variation, move annotations, and performance metrics.
 Allows custom FEN input and interactive exploration.
-- **Robustness**: Handles illegal moves, edge cases, and provides clear error messages in both terminal and UI.
+- **Robustness:** Handles illegal moves, edge cases, and provides clear error messages in both terminal and UI.
-- **Visualization**: Includes a plotting script and notebook for performance analysis and experimentation.
+- **Visualization:** Includes a plotting script and notebook for performance analysis and experimentation.

 ---